We’re developing a new website, and we need your feedback!

 You can freeze your commercial waste collections if you have closed due to coronavirus.

-The Council continues to provide a full commercial waste collection service to all our customers.
+The council continues to provide a full commercial waste collection service to all our customers.
 However, we know that many businesses have been forced to close or are no longer operating as a result of coronavirus.
-In order to support our business community in Lambeth, we have agreed that businesses can request a suspension of their commercial waste agreements until they are able to operate again.
+To support our business community in Lambeth, businesses can request a suspension of their commercial waste agreements until they are able to operate again.

-If you wish to suspend your current agreement, please do not cancel your direct debit as your account will still be charged.
-Please email email@example.com to tell us that you are no longer operating and to provide the following information:
+If you wish to suspend your current agreement, please do not cancel your direct debit, as your account will still be charged.
+Please email firstname.lastname@example.org to tell us that you are no longer operating and provide the following information:

-- A signed letter on business letterhead to evidence that you have suspended trading due to coronavirus.
-Please include the date you stopped trading in this letter (this should be no earlier than 23 March 2020)
+- a signed letter on your business letterhead to evidence that you have suspended trading due to coronavirus; please include the date you stopped trading in this letter (this should be no earlier than 23 March 2020)

 For any query regarding the balance on your account please email the Accounts Receivable Team email@example.com.